dmd-program/dmd-100/topics/semiotics.md

 # Semiotics

 From nature, we can see that animals have distinctive patterns, textures, and colors which serve both utilitarian and symbolic functions.
 Vibrantly colored insects may indicate that they are poisonous to predators while bird songs, feathers, and nests communicate sexual fitness.
 Humans are no different, displaying or obscuring attributes for the same ends.
 These are semiotic processes.
 Semiotics is the study of signs, symbols, and their interpretation. \[3\]

 ## Signs

 A **sign** is composed of a signifier and signified.
 A **signifier** is the form of the sign and can be auditory, visual, or physical in nature.
-A famous play on this idea is the Magritte painting of a pipe with the words "Ceci n'est pas une pipe." \(This is not a pipe.\)\[4\]
+A famous play on this idea is the René Magritte painting entitled, _The Treachery of Images,_ where he has painted a pipe above the words, "Ceci n'est pas une pipe." \(translation: "This is not a pipe."\)\[4\] In the painting, Magritte paints an iconic image of a pipe, but contradicts the very idea the the image is a pipe with written text.
+Depending on what the viewer feels is a stronger signifier, they will believe either the text or the image to be true.

 ![](/assets/the-treachery-of-images-this-is-not-a-pipe-1948.jpg)